 Note: I get commissions for purchases made through links in this post.

-Making ice cream with a gadget like the White Mountain electric ice cream maker (model PMWMIME412) seems like it should be a piece of cake…er…right?
+Making ice cream with a gadget like this White Mountain ice cream maker (model PMWMIME412) seems like it should be a piece of cake…er…right?
 Well, to a point it is, but you have to follow some pretty specific instructions.

 Fortunately, White Mountain spells everything out for you quite clearly.
 If you can follow instructions, you’ll end up with awesome ice cream.
 If you don’t, it’s probably your own fault, not that of the ice cream maker.